Skip to main content

 class WorkflowContext:

-llm_client: BaseLLMClient | None # control-plane LLM (safety, routing, memory)
+llm_client: BaseLLMClient | None # control-plane LLM (safety, routing, session finalization)

 crisis_log_backend: CrisisLogBackend # always-on audit trail

-response_llm: BaseLLMClient | None = None # selectable response-writer (fast/quality)
+response_llm: BaseLLMClient | None = None # optional response-writing LLM; falls back to llm_client

-embedding_provider: EmbeddingProvider | None = None
+embedding_provider: EmbeddingProvider | None = None # for hybrid retrieval and write-time indexing

 session_memory_buffer: SessionMemoryBuffer | None = None # held candidates until session end